arimoo/joomlatools-ui/README.md

 This is not a framework like Bootstrap is.
 You can't just copy paste anything anywhere.
 Most elements have a predefined spot.
 There are of course exceptions.
 If you are unsure how to use this just copy paste complete templates from the [list examples](http://ui.joomlatools.com/#/section/4) or the [form examples](http://ui.joomlatools.com/#/section/5) page.

+### Why not just use Bootstrap or Foundation?

+The reason we created a new framework is because:

+- We wanted to add flexbox to get an "app" feeling
+- We needed a non-flexible grid layout where everything has it's own spot.
+This might sound counter-productive but read on to understand why we chose this approach
+- We wanted a system to rely on, using BEM and Atomic design
+- We didn't want to pollute the markup with classes like span12 which don't say anything

+#### But I still see Bootstrap makrup and classes in here!

+That's right.
+We are using a couple of Bootstrap 3 modules.
+We are doing this because they are good modules that don't need to be re-discovered.

 ### How the UI is built-up

 The UI consists of a few different elements.